curi/websites/close-reading/atlas-shrugged-1.md

 Why didn’t someone else tell James?
 Why didn’t James seek out the information himself?
 It’s his job to deal with matters like this.
 We’re learning a lot about what kind of person James is, and what kind of people work for him.
 We’re also learning that Eddie has courage to confront the company president with an unwanted message.

 James tries again to lie that the issue is the accident, when he knows it’s not.

+Eddie reframes the discussion.
+This isn't just about a few repairs.
+The whole line is at stake, and James' policies will lead to giving it up.
+James doesn't want to admit that he's choosing to give up the line, and will arrange things to avoid blame, but that's what he's in the process of doing.
+James also doesn't want to take the steps necessary for not giving up the line.
+James doesn't want to face reality.
+James' comments are so far from facing reality that it's a bit jarring when Eddie brings the conversation back to reality.

 > "Who's thinking of giving up the Rio Norte Line?" he asked.
 "There's **never been any question** of giving it up.
 I **resent** your saying it.
 I resent it very much."